What does digital product passport mean?

 Source context

-ESPR Article 2, point 28 defines a digital product passport as a set of data specific to a product that includes information specified in the applicable delegated act adopted pursuant to Article 4 and that is accessible through a data carrier in accordance with Chapter III.
-This means ESPR defines the framework, while product-category delegated acts determine the actual DPP content.
-European Commission ESPR guidance provides policy context.
-CIRPASS-2 provides implementation and interoperability context, not the legal source of the DPP definition.
+ESPR Article 2, point 28 defines a digital product passport as a set of data specific to a product, containing information specified in the applicable Article 4 delegated act and accessible through a data carrier under Chapter III.
+ESPR creates the framework; delegated acts supply product-category fields, timelines, identifier level, access rules, and update duties.
+CIRPASS-2 and related projects inform implementation, but they do not replace the legal source.

 What this means for implementation